opencredit/badgeos/readme.txt

 * Added: User Email Notification Setting - Users can opt-out of email notifications in the profile editor.
 * Added: Trigger for commenting on specific posts.
 * Added: Many hooks for modifying shortcodes, submission lists, and more.
+* Added: Baseline support for renaming achievement types, including the auto-migrating all achievements (and user earnings) from original achievement type to the new.
+* Added: Helper functions for checking if user meets BOS management roles.
 * Updated: Revised trigger for commenting on posts to only award when comment is approved.
 * Updated: Submission status can now be altered on the front-end from approved to denied or back again.
 * Updated: Admin area for editing a submission now uses the same approve/deny buttons as the rest of the site.